ward-framework/ward/README.md

 Ward uses view loading to display content on routes.
 Views uses the ".ward.html" extension.

-View are defined by a head and a body like normal html pages:
+Views are defined by a head and a body like normal html pages:
 ```html
 <viewhead>
   <title>View title</title>